crimx/observable-hooks/docs/guide/gotchas.md

 ## Subscription Timing

-To make observable-hooks compatible with React concurrent mode, the Observable subscription, which is side-effect for react, is established in commit phase.
-It is unpredictable when the component will finish render phase and enter the commit phase, so there is a time gap.
+To make observable-hooks compatible with React concurrent mode, the Observable subscription, which is side-effect for react, is established after the render is committed to the screen.
+It is unpredictable when the component will finish rendering, so there is a time gap.
 All the hooks in observable-hooks will keep you safe from tearing, but if the not-yet-subscribe observable is hot and emit values during this period, these values are lost.

 These should be rare case though.
 There should always be better ways to structure the code for this type of scenario.